domRiddle/ASF/V3-Migration.md

 - Run `ArchiSteamFarm`, confirm that everything works, and delete your old ASF V2 from its location.

 If you need/want to regenerate your configs, feel free to use our new **[ConfigGenerator](https://github.com/JustArchi/ArchiSteamFarm/wiki/V3-Migration#config-generator-was-rewritten)**.
 And if you require more detailed explanation, visit **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)**.

+---

+## Can I still use ASF V2?

+Of course you can, same as you can still use ASF V1 or even ASF V0.
+Releases on GitHub are frozen and will never disappear, so it's always possible to fallback to any ever released ASF version, both binary-wise and source-wise.

+However, keep in mind that ASF V2, like previously V1 and V0 **will no longer receive updates or support**.
+Even if it still works right now, nothing guarantees you that Valve won't bring another Steam breaking change soon that will break one or more of ASF functionalities. **We do not recommend using obsolete ASF versions**, the sooner you switch, the smoother the process will be with less issues, hassle and stuff to learn.
+There is also no guarantee that e.g. old ASF V2 configs will still work in one of the future ASF V3 versions, so if you want our advice - it's best to update right away to new stable and don't look back.
+The upgrade process involves almost no effort, and even could be done automatically if we didn't want you to read this article.